5l1v3r1/DoubleCap/README.md

 • PLA or ABS filaments (both have been tested for this piece and worked) at least 0.7m long <br>
 • File .stl of the whole double cap

+OTHER POSSIBILITY : <br>
+If you already have two caps, you can also 3D-print the connector part, which allows to pierce the aluminium and the contact between the two samples. <br>
+After printing the connector, you just have to glue it with a hermetic and waterproof glue between the two cap. <br>
+Two files .stl are available for this connector : one for a thickness of 0.5mm and the other one for 1mm.